Ability: Key

 Summary

-- The key ability defines an object
+- The key ability defines an object.

-- Objects cannot have drop or copy
+- Objects can never have drop or copy.

 Next Steps